Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-2.md

 On my way back to the albergue, I ran into Ana, an Italian pilgrim who was in my dorm at Padre Ernesto's.
 We chatted about our lives for a while.
 She'd just finished studying medicine at college.
 Having gotten a taste of the unglamorous work that is done at hospitals, and facing several more years of training at a hospital in a provincial town, she was questioning whether that was what she wanted to do anymore.

 ### Day 6, Friday, October 13th 2023, Santillana del Mar (37km, 157.1km total)
-That day's journey would be from Santander to Santillana del Mar.
+The day's journey would be from Santander to Santillana del Mar.
 It was the longest segment thus far, about 37km.
-Despite the long distance, and despite the heavy use of asphalt roads, and despite my concerns about my dodgy hip, it all went fine.
+Despite the long distance, and despite the prevalence of asphalt roads, and despite my concerns about my dodgy hip, everything went fine.
 My hip seemed to have fixed itself overnight.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231013_081634.jpg') }}"